sjkp/azure-arm-hol/lab1-azure-webapps/step01-create-webapp-and-hosting-plan/readme.md

 Ensure that you create the app service plan first, and that your azure web app take a dependency [dependsOn](../../docs/arm-template-functions.md#dependson) on it to ensure the correct provisioning order.

-To test your template use either Azure PowerShell or Azure CLI, read below how to use each of options
+To deploy your template use either Azure PowerShell or Azure CLI, read below how to do that

 ## Azure PowerShell
 Open Azure PowerShell